This month Status Transportation celebrates Status Truck & Trailer Repair’s first anniversary! We would like to share a story of success!

 It is normal for tires to deflate due to regular usage, so monitor your tire pressure on a regular basis to prevent blowouts due to creeping air loss.

 It is recommended to establish a strict schedule for oil changes based on the mileage you drive, idle time, weather, etc. After the twelve thousand mile mark, oil starts losing viscosity which can lead to a saturation of metal particles and impurities.
-Regular oil changes can extend your engine’s life span by preventing particles from causing gasket separation or overheating.
+Regular oil changes can extend your engine’s lifespan by preventing particles from causing gasket separation or overheating.

 One driver may suggest performing an oil change every ten thousand miles while others extend it even more.
 Many owner operators agree on greasing once a week but have different opinions on how often you should change your oil filter.

-At Status Transportation, we recommend establishing an oil changing routine with your mechanic based on your individual needs.
+We recommend establishing an oil changing routine with your mechanic based on your individual needs.